Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • Activity and concentration of renin before and after taking 40 mg of furosemide.

 No more shortness of breath, headaches, pressure surges and other symptoms of HYPERTENSION!
-Our readers are already using this method to treat pressure.
+Our readers are already using this method to treat blood pressure.

 To learn more…

-First, let's introduce the terminology:
+First let's introduce the terminology:

-• The pituitary gland is a gland in the brain that produces hormones that affect growth, metabolism, and reproductive function.
+• The pituitary gland is a gland in the brain that produces hormones that affect growth, metabolism and reproductive function.

 • Adrenocorticotropic hormone (adrenocorticotropin) - produced in the pituitary gland, controls the synthesis of cortisol.